relue2718/onenote-duplicates-remover/README.md

 --------
 * [OneNoteDuplicatesRemover.exe (Executable File; 27kb; 32bit; OneNote 2010, 2013 compatible)](https://github.com/relue2718/onenote-duplicates-remover/raw/master/publish/OneNoteDuplicatesRemover.exe)
 * If you can't run the executable file, you may build the program by yourself.
 Please understand me that I can't provide every version that works for various environments.
-* Please let me know if there is a way to do lazy-binding for a COM type library, especially for the OneNote type library.
-I've tried several methods but those methods won't work for the OneNote type library.
+* Please let me know if there is a way to do lazy binding for a COM type library, especially for the OneNote type library.
+I've tried several methods, but those methods won't work for the OneNote type library.